BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

 Students should always remember that every penny saved will help them in the future.
 They can purchase commodities by comparing the prices and buying the better commodity.
-They can also practice saving at least 10% to 20% of their income, which can be pocket money or money that is earned doing freelance work.
+They can also practice saving at least 10% to 20% of their income, which can be pocket money or money that is earned doing freelance or part-time work.
 Also, they must learn to buy what is needed.

 Mistake 3